BibliothecaDAO/master-scroll/docs/game/buildings.md

 ## Building Types

-[buildings and decay time table]

 ### Economic

 Worker Huts are building that increase your working population.
 The greater your popualation, the greater the output of your Resources.
 A consquence of having a greater population is that you will require more food otherwise your Resource generation will be capped at 25 per day - [read more here](./food)

 Worker Huts have a fixed and relative cost based on the Resources the Realm has.
 For example, a Realm with only Wood can build a Worker Hut for 10x Wood, while a Realm with Diamonds, Sapphire and Mithral will need to pay 10 of each.

-Once you build Woker Huts they will decay, so it is not a one-time purchase.
+Once you build Worker Huts they will decay, so it is not a one-time purchase.
 Worker Huts decay over the course of 24 hours once building, and once fully decayed the population is decreased again.

 ### Military